pumpkinp1/Schwab_dev_equities_trader/README.md

-!! - At this time the bot is highly experimental and does not give reliable returns, test at your own risk.
+!! - At this time the bot is highly experimental and does not give reliable returns, examine and test with caution.
+You are responsible for your losses.

 Jeremiah here.